Frequently Asked Questions (FAQs)

 Currently, a request sent by mail is processed within 4 weeks upon receipt.

-Faxed requests submitted with credit card payment are processed within 5 working days upon receipt.
+Faxed (non-expedited) requests submitted with credit card payment are processed within 2-3 weeks upon receipt.

 Please allow for mailing time.